hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configpackage.md

 title: Config Package
 ---

+A config package allows the application author to write logic that gets executed by KubeDirector for certain lifecycle events.

+The supported lifecycle events are currently:

+ - configure
+ - addnodes
+ - delnodes

 ## Explore an existing config package

 To learn about config package, let's explore an application that has `defaultConfigPackage` defined.